Starboard pushes forward with proxy fight at GCP Applied Technologies

-BOSTON, April 2 (Reuters) - Activist investor Starboard Value is pushing ahead with a proxy contest at GCP Applied Technologies, arguing that its director nominees would steer the chemical company through the current economic crisis more successfully than the current board.
+BOSTON (Reuters) - Activist investor Starboard Value is pushing ahead with a proxy contest at GCP Applied Technologies (GCP.N), arguing that its director nominees would steer the chemical company through the current economic crisis more successfully than the current board.

 The New York-based hedge fund owns roughly 9% of the Cambridge, Massachusetts-headquartered company and nominated eight directors, including Starboard partner Peter Feld, according to a regulatory filing made on Thursday.